mtauraso/QuantumSimulator/README.md

 Decisions:
 - Rust is the base language
-- I'm using QASM-rust https://github.com/libtangle/qasm-rust (Backup plan: Openqasm) for parsing so as not to waste time
+- Not using QASM-rust because it doesn't support parsing all of QASM 2.0.
+Openqasm's AST is much nicer, and supports the expression language implicit in QASM
 - Nalgebra for linal (and num/ndarray i think as deps?)
 - Input will be OpenQASM 2.0 https://github.com/openqasm/openqasm/tree/OpenQASM2.x (and the paper in my zotero)
 - Readme level docs and "how to run" will be on github repo, will directly link PDF